 Conclusion Regarding Medical Bill Review Affidavits

-Medical bill review affidavits provide a litigation ready approach.
+Medical bill review affidavits, prepared with the contingency plan by a medical billing expert qualified to provide testimony under oath provide a litigation-ready approach.
 Most physicians are not trained regarding medical billing and medical coding.
 They can speak to causation.
 Medical doctors can speak to whether the care was necessary.
 But physicians cannot and do not have access to both a tested methodology and market data on customary charges.
 Plaintiffs and defendants should ensure that a medical billing expert provides affidavits or counter-affidavits as to the reasonableness of charges.